dhelafrank/Fluid-and-Temperature-Flow-Simulator/README.md

 # Getting Started
+This project simulates the evolution of fluid flow and temperature distribution in a 2D domain over time.
+Specifically, it solves a set of partial differential equations (PDEs) that describe the fluid dynamics and heat transfer, typically associated with natural convection phenomena.
 ## 1 Setup Virtual Enviroments
 It is neccesary to setup virtual enviroment for this project so the packages installed do not conflict with the global modules or packages.